ram-ravan/Cpp-System-Monitor/README.md

 # Linux-System-Monitor

-This Linux System Monitor is an inspiration from htop, a famous system monitor.
-This project code is solely in C++ programming language using its Object Oriented Programming concepts.
+This Linux System Monitor is an inspiration from htop, a popular system monitor.
+This project code is written in C++ programming language using its Object Oriented Programming concepts.

 ![System Monitor](images/monitor.png)